-Twin Star Exorcists, will probably always be my longest series I ever reviewed weekly.
+Twin Star Exorcists, will probably always be my longest weekly reviewed series.
 It is even now, a few months after it aired, I am not fully aware on my stance of the show.
 Normally I know before even writing a series review.
 The best I can do is take a step away, and not look at it as a group of episodes as I did for weekly reviews or even compare it to the manga, which ultimately I probably will, sort of.
 So, it is time to finally get started.

 Twin Star Exorcists is based on the manga of the same name, by Yoshiaki Sukeno.
 Yoshiaki Sukeno also wrote the manga Good Luck Girl, or Binbougami ga!
-(Which I did not know until halfway through watching this series and I loved Binbougami ga!)
-The series is not a parody like the predecessor.
-Instead it is a mix of romance, comedy, and action.
+(Which I did not know until halfway through watching this series and I loved the Binbougami ga! anime) The series is not a parody like the predecessor, instead it is a mix of romance, comedy, and action.
 The anime however, only adapts and adds onto the first five volumes of manga before going on its own for the second half of the series with original stories and ending with a total of 50 episodes.

 The series follows Rokuro and Benio as they are told they are the Twin Star Exorcists.
 Two that have the potential to be two of the most powerful exorcists that are said to marry and give birth to the child, Miko.
 Who, will be the ultimate exorcists that will put an end to the 1000 year war with the evil spirits, Kegare.
 The two are not open to this at first, but as time goes on, their feelings begin to bloom as more problems arise.

 Studio Pierrot oversaw the adaptation, and they have worked with long running series before, it certainly shows, but also the typical issues that go with long running series also appear too.
 The art does have moments where it dips in quality, sometimes for a whole episode, sometimes just a short scene, but they are far and few in between.
 As for the overall story, it too seems to have ups and downs.